fuxunyang/FileManager-1/README.md

   When the Program exit, your setup data is automatically saved.
 The data is saved in Data Folder.

-#5 The data folder must be in the same path as the File Manager program!!!!!!!!!!!!
+#5 The data folder must be in the same path as the File Manager program!!!!!!!!!!!